cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 can be time-consuming and complex, leading to reduced productivity and delayed project timelines.

-To address these challenges, we introduce Agnost—an open-source Kubernetes development platform that equips developers with the tools and technologies to build robust backend applications efficiently.
+To address these challenges, we introduce **Agnost — an open-source Kubernetes development platform** that equips developers with the tools and technologies to build robust backend applications efficiently.
 Agnost aims to streamline the development process by providing a comprehensive suite of features, including an application server, database integration, authentication, queues, caching,